Comfy, lightweight sneakers are my go-to shoes. I want them to look good and let me walk for miles.

 So stick with your usual Nike size here.
 If you are new to the brand, I'd suggest trying your regular casual shoe size.

-I like to buy trainers direct from Nike, because they have the widest choice of styles in large sizes and you get free delivery and returns.
+I prefer to buy direct from Nike, because you can return shoes even after wearing them for 30 days (60 days in the US) if they don't work out.
+Plus they have the widest choice of styles in large sizes and you get free delivery and returns.

-Nike's women's shoes go up to size 9.5 UK/12 US/44.5 EU.
-If you need a larger size the Unisex / Men's Flex Experience Run 10 go up to size 14 UK / 48.5 EU.
+Nike's women's shoes go up to size 12 us/9.5 uk/44.5 eu.
+If you need a larger size the men's/unisex go up to size 14 UK / 48.5 EU.
 That's men's size 15 US which should cater for women up to size 16.5 US.
-Again there is a larger choice of men's colours on the Nike USA website where there is also an extra wide fit version available.
+There is a large choice of men's/unisex colors from Nike USA and an extra wide fit version is also available.

 If you like a bargain, Nike regularly reduce styles and have flash discount codes.
 You can keep an eye on the womens' large size walking shoes sale section or join their mailing list for offers.